x01Jin/discord-games-launcher/docs/user/troubleshooting.md

 1. **Check game has Windows executable**
    - Some games are macOS/Linux only
-   - Game card shows available executables
+   - Game row shows available executables
    - Look for "win32" in the list

-2. **Wait for PyInstaller**
-   - First-time generation takes 10-30 seconds
-   - Button shows "Adding..." during generation
-   - Don't close launcher during this time
-   - Check logs if it takes longer than expected:
-     - Location: `%LOCALAPPDATA%\discord-games-launcher\games\logs\`
-     - Files: `pyinstaller_YYYYMMDD_HHMMSS.log`
+2. **Check dummy template is available**
+   - The launcher uses a pre-built template for instant game addition
+   - Template must be in `templates/dist/DummyGame.exe`
+   - If template is missing, games cannot be added

 3. **Check disk space**
    - Need at least 50 MB free
-   - Each dummy executable is ~1-2 MB
+   - Each dummy executable is ~2 MB

 4. **Check antivirus**
-   - PyInstaller may trigger false positives
+   - Antivirus may flag the template executable as a false positive
-   - Add exception for `%LOCALAPPDATA%\discord-games-launcher\`
+   - Add exception for `%LOCALAPPDATA%\discord-games-launcher\` and project directory

 -- **Error: "No Windows executable found"** --